Kuadrant/kuadrant-controller/doc/architecture.md

 Rate limit configuration per each authenticated client.
 This type of rate limit cannot be applied to specific clients.
-All authenticated clients get the same rate limit.
+All authenticated clients get the same rate limit configuration.

 The following example will set rate limit for 5 request for a period of time of 30 seconds for each authenticated client.